-A lot of people think that the distress signal is an abbreviation for “save our souls” or “save our ship.”
+"SOS."
+You know it's a distress signal, but what does it actually stand for?
+A lot of people think it's an abbreviation for “save our souls” or “save our ship.”
 But in reality, "save our souls" and "save our ship" are backronyms, and the letters don’t actually stand for anything.

-You could also break down the string into IJS, SMB and VTB if you wanted to.
+You could also break down the string into the Morse code equivalents of IJS, SMB and VTB if you wanted to.

 The Logic Behind "SOS"